scala-ide/docs/src/sphinx/tutorials/scalac-trunk/index.rst

 Cheat sheet
 -----------

-Here's a collection of the shortcuts I use the most in my daily development.
-Hopefully they will be helpful for others:
+On our :doc:`shortcuts </dev/appendix/shortcuts>` page, you will find a collection of the shortcuts used the most in daily development.
+Hopefully they will be helpful for others.

-*  ``CMD-3`` Quick Access -- a huge time saver.
-Opens up a dialog with incremental search on all commands available on the platform

-*  ``CMD-Shift-R`` Open Resource -- opens up a dialog with incremental search on all files in the workspace

-* ``CMD-.`` Go to the next error in the current editor

-* ``F2`` Show the error for the position under the cursor

-* ``F3`` Navigate to definition (same as ``CMD-click`` on an identifier)

-* ``CMD-O`` Quick Outline -- opens up a dialog with incremental search on all definitions in the current editor

-* ``CMD-J`` Incremental search

-* ``CMD-F11`` Launch the debugger.
-By default it tries to launch the current file.
-I configure Eclipse to always launch the last application.

-* ``CMD-Shift-F11`` Launch the application (with no debugger attached)

 If you are new to Eclipse, you should have a look at the :doc:`getting started </current-user-doc/gettingstarted/index>` guide and watch the screencast.